Dyrcona/libunistdcpp/doc/Motivation.md

-The primary goal of libunistdcpp is to provide simple abstractions and better interaction with the C++ standard library when programming on POSIX and UNIX-like systems.
+The primary goal of libunistdcpp is to provide simple abstractions and better interaction with the C++ standard library when programming on POSIX compatible operating systems.
 The primary operating system targets are GNU/Linux, FreeBSD, and OpenBSD on the x86_64 and ARM64 architectures.
+(Patches for compatibility with other, similar operating systems and other architectures are always welcome.)
-(Patches for compatibility with other POSIX operating systems and other architectures are always welcome.)

 Libunistdcpp does not aim to compete with larger frameworks, provide general purpose programming abstractions, nor to offer wide portability among operating systems.

 In addition to implementing a software library that is potentially useful, the author hopes to learn and to have fun along the way.